Difference Between Interlining and Interfacing

 Interlining vs Interfacing

 Interlining refers to a fabric used between two layers of fabric.
-Interlining is generally not noticeable in a garment because it is carried out in the inner layers.
+Interlining is not noticeable in a garment because it is carried out in the inner layers.

 There are several reasons for interlining garments.
 The common materials used in interlining are non-woven fabrics and canvas flannel.
 Dressmakers may choose to add interlinings to the neck or belt of a garment.